 It is best to assemble the wells of the diffusion sequence first and then insert it into a cabinet that you have built.
 Solid wood provides the best sound for your diffusor construction.
 Solid, soft, woods have the best sound with a higher density hardwood for the well dividers.
 Make each unit at least 4′ tall and finish the wood with a stain or just a clear coat to seal the finish against dirt and hand oils.
 Painting along with any other wood surface treatment can be used.

 Position the units vertically across your rear control room wall.
-This will provide horizontal, fan like diffusion, across the whole room but more importantly, at the monitoring position.
+This will provide horizontal, fan-like diffusion, across the whole room but more importantly, at the monitoring position.
 You may want another dimension of diffusion added to the horizontal you just installed.
-If so, place more prime 19 diffusors on top of the already installed vertical diffusors.
-Place these diffusors horizontally, directly on top of the existing diffusors.
+If so, place more prime 19 diffusers on top of the already installed vertical diffusers.
+Place these diffusers horizontally, directly on top of the existing diffusers.
 You will now have two dimensions of diffusion at the monitoring position, both vertical and horizontal planes.

 Build Your Own

 Building a quadratic diffuser is not difficult if you do a little planning ahead of time.
 Find out what space you have available on the wall you wish to treat with diffusion and build the deepest diffusor you can that will fit into your space requirements.
 If you want assistance with all of this and want to build your own, you can.
 Go to our DIY Sound Diffuser Plans page where you can download your very own plans.
-Here you will find build drawings, assembly instructions, cut sheet, material list, and even the required tools listed.
-Each step by step instructions is accompanied with an actual photo of a unit being built.
+Here you will find build drawings, assembly instructions, cut sheets, material lists, and even the required tools listed.
+Each step by step instructions is accompanied by an actual photo of a unit being built.